 3. Proposed address of the company

-4. Particulars of directors and shareholders of the proposed company (such as; Name, Address, email and phone number, date of birth).
-Although a private company limited by shares can currently be registered by one person, that would not apply in situations where directors and shareholders of a foreign company are foreigners in this case, as its mandatory that such company must be registered with at least one Nigerian citizen as either a director or shareholder of the company so as to obtain an approval.
+4. Particulars of directors and shareholders of the proposed company (such as; Name, Address, email and phone number, and date of birth).
+Although a private company limited by shares can currently be registered by one person, that would not apply in situations where directors and shareholders of a foreign company are foreigners in this case, as its mandatory that such a company must be registered with at least one Nigerian citizen as either a director or shareholder of the company so as to obtain an approval.

 5. Valid Government Issued ID cards of all directors and shareholders.

 6. Minimum share capital requirement currently revised from 10,000,000 (ten million) shares to 100,000,000 (one hundred million shares).
 See the revised HANDBOOK ON EXPATRIATE QUOTA ADMINISTRATION.